lpabst/chess/README.md

 Current State: Able to play the game like normal, but without au passant.
 AI works but only picks its moves at random

-Next Step: Add in au passant
+Future Steps:
-    - Needs to be a stalemate when just king left on one side, and 50 moves are made
+    - Add in au passant
     - When pawn reaches last row, allow choice instead of forcing queen as replacement

-algorithm overview
+General algorithm overview
 - start turn
     - check all available moves
         - filter by legal moves (take check into account)